kiloutyg/docauposte2/README.md

 ## Prerequesite :

-#### Install git :

-##### B - Create your ssh key pair follow the instruction and default option, I STRONGLY ADVISE TO PUT A PASSWORD but it is optional:
+##### A - Create your ssh key pair follow the instruction and default option, I STRONGLY ADVISE TO PUT A PASSWORD but it is optional:
 ```
     ssh-keygen -t ed25519 -C "any_comment_you_wish_to_add"
 ```
-##### C - Copy the key in your clipboard :
+##### B - Copy the key in your clipboard :

-a - From a command prompt on a linux desktop environment :
+From a command prompt on a linux desktop environment :

 If xclip can be installed :
 ```